IRS Forms

 Penalties you actually need to know

 The penalty framework for Form 5227 is inflation‑adjusted, so do not rely on old figures from memory.
-For 2024 instructions, the split‑interest trust penalty for late, incomplete, or incorrect filing is generally a daily amount with a cap, and trusts over a stated gross income threshold face a higher daily amount and cap.
+Per the current 2025 instructions, the split‑interest trust penalty for late, incomplete, or incorrect filing is generally a daily amount with a cap, and trusts over a stated gross income threshold face a higher daily amount and cap.
 The IRS can also penalize a trustee who fails to comply with a written demand.
 Reasonable cause relief exists, but only when you can document why the failure happened and how you corrected it.

 If you are unsure whether you had to e‑file and you mailed a paper form, treat it as urgent, correct course right away.
 The “we did not know” explanation is weak if your firm filed more than 10 total returns that year.